foundation-model-stack/fms-guardrails-orchestrator/docs/architecture/adrs/011-detector-fields.md

 - Still raises the question of what goes under existing `evidence` or is put at the higher level

 ## Consequences
-- Both detector API users and orchestrator API users will see additional fields reflected with current detection results
+- Both detector API users and orchestrator API users will see additional fields reflected with detection results.
-- The APIs will handle additional model outputs as model versions are released
+- The APIs will handle additional model outputs as model versions are released.

-[TODO: expand]
+- API users will be able to parse the `metadata` field to receive additional model information.
+- Implementers of the detector API can use the `metadata` field to provide additional model information.

 ## Status